scottsingeisen/scottsingeisen.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Singeisen has been apointed to the City of Durham Historic Preservation Commission.
+Singeisen has been apointed to the City of Durham, NC Historic Preservation Commission for a term of three years, expiring on September 1, 2027.